DistrictDataLabs/yellowbrick/docs/quickstart.rst

     visualizer.fit_transform(X, y)
     visualizer.poof()

-As you can see, the workflow is very similar to using a Scikit-Learn transformer and visualizers are intended to be integrated along with Scikit-Learn utilities.
-Arguments that change how the visualization is drawn can be passed into the visualizer when it is instantiated, similar to how hyperparameters are included with Scikit-Learn models.
+As you can see, the workflow is very similar to using a Scikit-Learn transformer, and visualizers are intended to be integrated along with Scikit-Learn utilities.
+Arguments that change how the visualization is drawn can be passed into the visualizer upon instantiation, similarly to how hyperparameters are included with Scikit-Learn models.

 The ``poof()`` method finalizes the drawing (adding titles, axes labels, etc) and then renders the image on your behalf.
 If you're in a Jupyter notebook, the image should just appear.
 If you're in a Python script, a GUI window should open with the visualization in interactive form.
 However, you can also save the image to disk by passing in a file path as follows:

 .. code-block:: python

-    visualizer.poof(outpath=pcoords.png)
+    visualizer.poof(outpath="pcoords.png")

 The extension of the filename will determine how the image is rendered, in addition to the .png extension, .pdf is also commonly used.

 ..
 NOTE:: Data input to Yellowbrick is identical to that of Scikit-Learn: a dataset, ``X``, which is a two-dimensional matrix of shape ``(n,m)`` where ``n`` is the number of instances (rows) and ``m`` is the number of features (columns).
 The dataset ``X`` can be a Pandas DataFrame, a Numpy array, or even a Python list of lists.
-Optionally, a vector ``y``, which represents the target variable, can also be supplied as input.
+Optionally, a vector ``y``, which represents the target variable (in supervised learning), can also be supplied as input.
 The target ``y`` must have length ``n`` -- the same number of elements as rows in ``X`` and can be a Pandas Series, Numpy array, or Python list.

 Visualizers can also wrap Scikit-Learn models for evaluation, hyperparameter tuning and algorithm selection.
 For example, to produce a visual heatmap of a classification report, displaying the precision, recall, F1 score, and support for each class in a classifier, wrap the estimator in a visualizer as follows: